Konta swinging freely towards title, says coach

-LONDON Britain's Wimbledon title hope Johanna Konta is often parodied for her mantra of "sticking to the process" but, far from being a tennis robot, coach Wim Fissette says when his player goes out on court she can think on her feet.
+LONDON (Reuters) - Britain's Wimbledon title hope Johanna Konta is often parodied for her mantra of "sticking to the process" but, far from being a tennis robot, coach Wim Fissette says when his player goes out on court she can think on her feet.

 Sydney-born Konta is four wins away from becoming the first British player to win the Wimbledon women's title since Virginia Wade in 1977.
 Just to ramp up the pressure she will also enter the second week wearing the favourites' tag.